 Is the Magic Leap 2 the right tool for industrial settings?

 For AR-enabled work-instruction systems to perform properly and empower deskless users in industrial environments to do their jobs well – and do them safely – the software must be optimized for the headset.
 Each headset, or HMD, is designed with unique physical and performance characteristics, so it is imperative our engineers develop an in-depth understanding of each device.
-To do so, we evaluate all aspects of HMDs that will impact the experience for deskless users, including:
+To do so, we evaluate all aspects of AR head-mounted displays that will impact the experience for deskless users, including:

 • Experience, immersiveness